terrorizer1980/debugging-masterclass/README.md

 * `balena.service` - The balenaEngine service, the modified Docker daemon fork that allows the management and running of service images, containers, volumes and networking.
-* `balena-supervisor.service` - The balena Supervisor service, responsible for
+* `balena-supervisor.service` - The {{ $names.company.short }} Supervisor service,
-    the management of releases, including downloading updates for and self-healing (via monitoring) of those release services, variables ( device/fleet) and exposure of these services to apps via an endpoint.
+    responsible for the management of releases, including downloading updates for and self-healing (via monitoring), variables (fleet/device), and exposure of these services to fleets via an API endpoint.
 * `dbus.service` - The DBus daemon socket can be used by services if the `io.balena.features.dbus` label is applied.
 This exposes the DBus daemon socket in the container which allows the service to control several